 - Now select a text box in your image and adjust the font’s size.

 After entering some text with the Horizontal Type Tool, press the Ctrl + T hotkey.
 Hold the Shift key and left mouse button to resize the font by dragging the border of the bounding box with cursor.

 There are few fonts that don’t work so well in Photoshop.
 They are the Zippy, SF Tattle Tales Condensed, ZEROGEBI, JH_TITLES, GURAKH_S, SCREEN, SEVESBRG and 21kannmbn fonts.

-Clear the Windows Font Cache
+8. Clear the Windows Font Cache

 Clearing the Windows font cache is an effective general fix for Photoshop font issues.
 You can erase the system font cache by opening File Explorer.